Advocacy Explained

 We believe that there is something very powerful about disabled people receiving support from another disabled person.

-Training to become a Self Empowered Advocate
+Training to become a Self-Empowered 1-2-1 Peer Support Workers

-To become a one-to-one support worker, you must first take part in the training courses that we run.
+To become a one-to-one peer support worker, you must first take part in the training courses that we run.
 Our courses are checked by CERTA (formerly Open College Network), to make sure we are working at the right standard.
 People who complete one of our courses get a certificate showing what they have learnt and achieved.
 These certificates will help you go on to further courses, volunteering or work opportunities.

-For more information please contact Jane Wheildon on 01274 594173.
+For more information, please contact 01274 594173.

 Group Advocacy

-The Groups we currently support are:
+The Groups we currently support is: –

 - Ladies Together Group